-The NCAA twitter account will promote the 90 winners after the on-site announcement has been made.
-Mark Bedics will work with the social media staff to make sure they have the appropriate information, including photo to make the graphic and the timing of when to post.
+The NCAA twitter account will promote each of the 90 winners after the respective on-site announcement has been made.
+Mark Bedics will work with the social media staff to make sure they have the appropriate information, including a photo to make the graphic and the timing of when to post.

-For more information regarding the Elite 90 award, log on to ncaa.com/elite-90.
+For more information on the Elite 90 award winners, log on to ncaa.com/elite-90.